 What Does it Feel Like to Be in Severe Depression? by Jon Shore

 I have been asked often what it is like to be in severe clinical depression.
 It is very difficult for someone who has not experienced this illness to understand the unending darkness, anxiety and pain.
 Almost everyone experiences ups and downs in life.
 Periodically many people also experience mild depression for a day, a week or a bit more but usually come out of it with no lingering after-effects.
 The depression I am describing here does not just fade away or disappear.
 It does not respond to exercise, change in diet, positive thinking or even love.
 Sometimes it can be masked by medication but it is seldom cured that way.
 Medication is a temporary solution.
-I have found that the right kinds of talk therapy combined with other tools will cure this debilitating illness but that is a discussion for another article.
+I have found that the right methods of talk therapy combined with other tools will cure this debilitating illness but that is a discussion for another article.

 The other day I was asked what a good day and a bad day looked like when in severe clinical depression.
 I thought this would be a good way of explaining the experience of deep depression and wanted to share it with you.
 Maybe it will be helpful for you or someone you know who is going through this darkness.